 For other entities, such as a self-employed person, it includes current accounts of a similar nature.
 Add together the closing balances of all proprietor or shareholder current accounts.
-If a debit, put a minus sign in the last box.

 59 Tax deductible loss on disposal of fixed assets

 Enter the total tax loss on disposal of fixed assets.
 The loss on disposal can be calculated by taking the difference between written down tax value and sale proceeds.
 Include the loss arising when fixed assets are scrapped.
 Do not include depreciation recovered.